invertase/react-native-firebase/docs/firestore/android.md

 # Android Manual Linking

-> The following steps are only required if your environment does not have access to React Native
+> The following steps are only required if you are using React Native <= 0.59 or need to manually integrate the library.
-> auto-linking.

 #### Add Firestore to Gradle Settings